What Are Germs?

 You also can use bleach or a diluted solution that contains bleach, but you may want to use soap and water afterward so that the strong smell doesn't irritate anyone's nose.

-It's generally safe to use any cleaning agent that's sold in stores but try to avoid using multiple cleaning agents or chemical sprays on a single object because the mix of chemicals can irritate skin and eyes.
+It's generally safe to use any cleaning agent that's sold in stores.
+But avoid using different cleaners or chemical sprays together because the mix of chemicals can irritate skin and eyes.

 Another way to prevent infections from germs is to make sure your family has the right immunizations (or vaccines), which prepare the body to fight illness.
 Vaccines contain either a dead or a weakened germ (or parts of it) that causes a particular disease.
 When someone gets a vaccine, their immune system acts as if there's a real infection.
 It makes antibodies that recognize parts of that germ.
 So if that germ enters the body later, the antibodies are in place and the body knows how to fight the infection so the person won't get sick.